xavierthomas22/MAViC/README.md

 ## To Run MAViC

-1. run_caption_VidSwinBert.py using deafult parameters, using 5% data
+1. Run run_caption_VidSwinBert.py using deafult parameters, using 5% data
-2. run_caption_VidSwinBert_inference.py using  best checkpiont to get top_selected_samples.pkl as unlabelled indices
+2. Run run_caption_VidSwinBert_inference.py using the best checkpiont to get top_selected_samples.pkl, i.e. indices frome the unlabelled set.
-3. Add above indices with previous train indices and do step 1
+3. Add the above indices with the previous train indices and run step 1